codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-02-bm2.md

 </pre>
 </html>

-Any of the following sequences could be used
+Any of the following sequences can be used

 ```
 hello\033[31;01m\033[Kmatched\033[m\033[Kworld